 In their eyes, Edmans & Co can show other law firms that it is perfectly acceptable to embrace the technology that legal clients already use in their everyday lives.
 The firm’s cloud-based and paperless approach to immigration law proves that going digital can yield tremendous benefits for solicitors and their practices.

 David and Emil love to talk about their success stories—the numerous Edmans & Co clients who have now gone on to start their own businesses in the UK.
 David and Emil see a fantastic opportunity to continue their working relationships with these clients and expand Edmans & Co’s business beyond immigration law—to take on other legal specialties such as commercial dispute resolution, corporate, and commercial law.

 With these new goals in mind, Clio continues to help fuel Edmans & Co’s development and growth: David and Emil now need to show and maintain compliance with the Solicitors Regulation Authority (SRA), and Clio provides them with peace of mind because it enables SRA and GDPR compliance.

 “Clio has already proven very useful in terms of the SRA Accounts Rules compliance, which can otherwise cause a lot of strain on a smaller law firm,” says Emil.

-Furthermore, Clio is the only cloud-based legal case management software to be endorsed by the Law Society of England and Wales, the representative body for solicitors in the firm’s region.
+Furthermore, Clio is working in partnership with the Law Society of England and Wales, the representative body for solicitors in the firm’s region.

 Clio is key to Edmans & Co’s success—and Edmans & Co’s success shows other UK firms a road map for what a modern law firm can be.